conoverm/webpack-starter/Readme.md

 ### Step 9

 No, it really didn't have anything to do with Webpack.
-We just need to instantiate our Vue application and we're done.
+We need to instantiate our Vue application and we're done.

 In `/src/index.js` we add:
 ```